A new Android threat that not only spied on devices but stole sensitive data and racked up huge phone bills was uncovered this week.

 Android ransomware is nothing new.
 A number of devices have had their share of attacks in the past, most notably the DoubleLocker scam last October, which was the first known Android ransomware that both encrypted the user’s files and locked the device by changing its PIN.
-You may also remember when a Smart TV was infected by Android ransomware on Christmas Day.

 One of the RedDrop apps were uncovered by Wandera’s machine learning detectors, when a user clicked on an ad that was displayed on the popular Chinese search engine Baidu.
 This ad then led the user to huxiawang.cn – the main distribution site for the attack.